g0730n/C-Programming/README.md

 }
 ```

+I will document all changes or notes on running on Windows vs Linux at the top of each lesson if there are any.
-I will document any such changes made because of compiler warnings, I imagine a few might pop up as these lessons were written a long time ago.
+I imagine a few might pop up as these lessons were written a long time ago, and were also written for Unix.